watkajtys/squidbot/docs/Module_8_Perception_and_Mapping.md

-# Module 8: Perception and Mapping
+# Module 8: Perception & Mapping
 **"Seeing the world in 3D."**

 ## **8.1 The Point Cloud**